One paradox have I discovered: A statue can speak, though no statue be present.

 Foreigners have been ruling it.
 First, Canaan was part of the Hittite empire.
 Then, after Rameses defeated the Hittites, the land came under Egyptian control.

-But now Merneptah is the Pharaoh, and he faces a new enemy.
+But now Merneptah is the Pharaoh of Egypt, and he faces a new enemy.
 The Peoples of the Sea are migrating southeast from Greece.
 Some call them Philistines or Palestinians.
 They have invaded the shores of Canaan, and they've colonized a part of Canaan known as Gaza.
 They could not be stopped from taking over that coastal area, despite the best efforts of your vaunted Egyptian army.
 In fact, you had to bring your army home to defend the Nile Delta itself from these raiders.

 You cant simply walk away from here, I protested.
 You have homes here.
 You have possessions.